SQLite journal/concurrency issues: SqliteStorage::getBufferInfo(): received more then one Buffer!

 Thank you.
 I've just applied the recovery and we'll see what happens now.
 It turned out that `cynede_afk` had two duplicates with very different numbers (one 1xx, other 4xx), so I suspect this might have been going for some time already.
 Though I suspect I never knew because I haven't been running debug builds before.

-#3 Updated by digitalcircuit 8 days ago
+#3 Updated by digitalcircuit over 1 year ago

 Thanks for feedback; I'm glad the recovery worked!
 That does seem odd, and given the

 assert() only on debug builds, it's a relief it's likely not a new issue/regression.